lunahoushmand16/BookSearchEngine--GraphQL-API/README.md

 - Open your browser and navigate to: http://localhost:3000

-- Sign up for a new account, or log in if you already have one.

-- Search for books, save favorites, and delete saved books anytime.
+- Use the Search for Books feature to query book data via the Google Books API

+- Log in or create an account to save favorite books to your profile

+- Access your saved books from the “Saved Books” page

+- All user actions are managed via GraphQL queries and mutations

 ### Screenshots: